You’re down to your last strip of jerky.

 But did you know that castor beans have ricin in them?
 If you chew on enough beans, the ricin will attack your cells and leave them incapable of producing essential proteins.
 This makes the cells die, and eventually, your body too.

-Duh, with a name like that, it’s common sense to steer clear from the plant.
+Duh, with a name like that, it’s common sense to steer clear of the plant.
 Touching poison ivy can give you a horrible rash.
 Plus, if you somehow eat it, it can harm your digestive tract and make it hard for you to breathe.

 But how can you tell whether innocent-looking leaves are poison ivy in disguise?

 Here are the characteristics to watch out for: